rails/rails/guides/source/constant_autoloading_and_reloading.md

 not yet loaded then Rails has no way to know whether `Admin::User` should load it or raise `NameError`.

-These kind of name conflicts are rare in practice, but in case there's one `require_dependency` provides a solution by making sure the constant needed to trigger the heuristic is defined in the conflicting place.
+These kind of name conflicts are rare in practice but, in case there's one, `require_dependency` provides a solution by making sure the constant needed to trigger the heuristic is defined in the conflicting place.